nealbarshes-protocols/nealbarshes-protocols.github.io/Workflows/Inpatients.md

 Order Iodosorb and Dakin's under Medications.
 Then put in a text order to have it at the patient's bedside.

+Please **DON'T** pan-lab everyone everyday.
+Daily BMPs for patients with ESRD or stage 5 CKD.
+For everyone else, CMP and CBC with differential twice a week: **Mondays** and **Thursdays** (i.e. ordered Sunday and Wednesday for draws the following morning).

 ### Admission Orders
 Surgery Orders → Surgery Orders → Vascular Surgery Orders → Admit Patient